 Remember, whoever you end up hiring is going to represent your business when interacting with clients.
 The way they handle themselves, the level of service they provide, and the quality of their work will all reflect directly on your business and your livelihood.

-Culture fit is one of the most important indicators of employee satisfaction and loyalty.
+Culture fit is one of the most important indicators of

 And since recruiting technicians can be quite time consuming, the longer a new hire stays with your business, the better your return on investment.